Dear readers of ADxS.org, please forgive the disruption.

 • Ventral

-That BAS is dopaminergically controlled primarily through the meso-cortical pathway25 explains the vulnerability of the reward system in ADHD due to the dopaminergic dysfunction known to occur in ADHD.
+The fact that the BAS is primarily dopaminergically controlled by the mesocortical pathway25 explains the vulnerability of the reward system in ADHD due to the dopaminergic dysfunctions known to occur in ADHD.

-A jump-start of the BAS is reflected in an increase in heart rate3637 and skin conductance elevation, as well as changes in the startle reflex.38
+A start of the BAS is reflected in an increase in the heart rate3637 and an increase in skin conductance as well as changes in the startle reflex.38

-Children with the ADHD-HI subtype and with social disorders were found to have decreased activity of BIS and increased activity of BAS.3926 Under the new RST, it is likely that FFFS, rather than BIS, is decreased.
+Children with the ADHD-HI subtype and with social disorders were found to have reduced activity of the BIS and increased activity of the BAS.3926 Under the new RST, not the BIS but the FFFS is likely to be reduced.

-The response to recurrent reward stimuli was enhanced, even if these had been replaced by aversive stimuli in the meantime.
+The response to recurring reward stimuli was reinforced, even if these had been replaced by aversive stimuli in the meantime.
 40

 4. Fight-Flight-Freeze-System (FFFS) according to new RST

-The FFFS correlates with panic and fear (threat), unconditioned aversive stimuli.
-Primary negative reinforcers are accompanied by negative emotions such as horror, panic, and anger and trigger flight (Flight), freeze (Freeze), or fight (Fight).41
+The FFFS correlates with panic and fear (threat), i.e. unconditioned aversive stimuli.
+Primary negative reinforcers are supported by negative emotions such as horror, panic and anger and trigger flight, freeze or fight.41

 The FFFS is anchored in the vegetative nervous system.

-The fight-flight-freeze mechanism (which Gray first described) is controlled in the periaqueductal gray of the brain (central cavernous gray).
-The control mechanism is unknown so far.42
+The fight-flight-freeze mechanism (first described by Gray) is controlled in the periaqueductal gray of the brain (central cave gray).
+The control mechanism is still unknown.42

 1. Guppys zeigen unterschiedliche Reaktionen auf Stress